Alice Sullivan is an aspiring writer currently based in Prague as an English teacher. She has traveled to 25 countries and counting!

 3. Check Out the Beach Clubs

 The next day, I would suggest visiting one of Bali's most famous beach clubs.
 I was staying at a hostel called "SR Hostel" and they had a deal with Omnia.
 We could enter for free in a large group and receive a drink token.
 It only cost 100,000 IDR at the hostel, which also paid for your transport.
-This means for £5 you got entry to a club, which usually cost £10.
+This means for £5 you got entry to a club, which usually costs £10.
 You also got transport and a free drink!!

 I would take hostel guests to Omnia every other day and I always had a wonderful time.
 There is a gorgeous infinity pool overlooking the clifftop, we usually had a reserved table if the group was big enough and they had a decent DJ.

 Uluwatu has plenty of beautiful beach clubs if you are interested in experiencing some luxury.
-Ask at your hostel if they have any deals, because I saved a lot of money by visiting with hostels.
+Ask your hostel if they have any deals because I saved a lot of money by visiting with hostels.
 Uluwatu Cliffhouse gave us entry and a drink with the combined ticket.
 Sundays is a fancy place with a private beach and very good food.

 Single Fin is a club that we also arranged transport to, but the bar is extremely expensive.
 Don't bring your bank card with you!!
 One person spent £100 on a night out here by accident, because they were drunk and didn't understand the currency.
 They actually bought a round of shots for a lot of people and it turns out it was £8 each for a shot.